Commission seeks clarity on absentees for Wisconsin election

 The judge also lifted a witness requirement for absentee ballot applications, writing that voters can provide a written affirmation that they could not safely obtain a witness signature due to coronavirus fears.

 Conley’s ruling could create a situation where clerks are reporting partial results after polls close Tuesday but absentee voting is continuing for nearly a week.
 The Wisconsin Election Commission wrote to the judge late Thursday night asking him to clarify his order to ensure no results will be published until April 13, the Milwaukee Journal Sentinel reported.
+Republicans wrote in support of the commission’s position.

 The Republican Party of Wisconsin said it has appealed the ruling to the 7th U.S. Circuit Court of Appeals, asking it to stay the order.
 The Republican National Committee and the party had urged Conley to allow the election to proceed as planned.